Irene Pérez: Maestrapeace (1993)

 Perez is best known for her contributions to the group artwork, Maestrapiece, a five story tall mural on the side of the Women's Building in the San Francisco Mission District.
 She collaborated on the mural with muralists Juana Alicia, Miranda Bergman, Edythe Boone, Susan Cervantez, Meera Desai, and Yvonne Littleton, as well as over 70 volunteers.
-Originally intended to deter graffiti from the outside of the Women's Building, the mural was inspired by a dream of Yvonne Littleton's featuring two women reaching across to each other, the mural includes the image of Nobel Peace Prize recipient Rigoberta Menchu, activist Audre Lorde, artist Georgia O’Keefe, Palestinian activist Hanan Ashrawi, Puerto Rican revolutionary Lolita Lebron, East Asian goddess Guanyin, Aztec moon goddess Coyolxauhqui, Yoruba goddess Yemayah, sculptor Olga Stornaouldo, and curandera Maria Sabina.
+Originally intended to deter graffiti from the outside of the Women's Building, the mural was inspired by a dream of Yvonne Littleton's featuring two women reaching across to each other, the mural includes the image of Nobel Peace Prize recipient Rigoberta Menchu, activist Audre Lorde, artist Georgia O'Keeffe, Palestinian activist Hanan Ashrawi, Puerto Rican revolutionary Lolita Lebron, East Asian goddess Guanyin, Aztec moon goddess Coyolxauhqui, Yoruba goddess Yemayah, sculptor Olga Stornaouldo, and curandera Maria Sabina.
 Rigoberta Menchu even showed her support for the project by appearing in person at the mural's dedication in 1994.
 The mural was restored in 2012 by the original group of artists along with a group of community volunteers.
 The mural reaches up to 65 feet tall, and 192 feet long.